rodrigo-sp17/marine-scheduler/README.md

 - Requesting, accepting and deleting friendships
 - Work shift calendar - know when your friends are available
 - Facebook login and signup
+- Push notifications - be alerted of your friends in real time
 - Account recovery
 - Events